pingcap/tidb/docs/design/2022-09-19-distributed-ddl-reorg.md

     EndKey          kv.Key
     EndInclude      bool
     ReorgTp         ReorgType
-    IsUnique        bool
-    SQLMode         mysql.SQLMode
-    Location        *TimeZoneLocation
-    row_count       int64
-    Error           *terror.Error
-    Warnings      map[errors.ErrorID]*terror.Error
-    WarningsCount map[errors.ErrorID]int64
+    ...

-    *JobMeta
+    *JobMeta // parent job meta
 }

-// JobMeta is meta info of Job. type JobMeta struct {
-   SchemaID int64
-   TableID  int64
-   // Type is the DDL job's type.
-   Type ActionType
-   // Query is the DDL job's SQL string.
-   Query string
-   // Priority is only used to set the operation priority of adding indices.
-   Priority int
-}
 ```

 Add mysql.TiDB_background_subtask_history table to record completed (including failure status) subtasks.
-The table structure is the same as TiDB_background_subtask .
+The table structure is the same as tidb_background_subtask .
 Considering the number of subtasks, some records of the history table are deleted regularly in the later stage.

-### <a id="_cbh6ieoc6691"></a>__Principle__
+###Principle

 The general process is simply divided into two parts: